mcheiva/workshop-dds/cpp/exercises/07/README.md

 It is a small combat game driven entirely by inputs published over DDS.
 ![alt text](image.png)

 Create a service that spawns two publishers on two different topics.
 Each topic must carry the following payloads.
+You could repurpose the Publisher solution for this exercise.

 * A struct in the namespace `EIVA::Game` named `MoveCommand` containing:
     * int32 player_id